Treating rising damp yourself: here's how to do it

 Step 1: the preparation

 A prepared man is worth two.
-It's no different here.
-These are some preliminary steps it's best to take before treating rising damp yourself:
+This is no different here.
+These are some preparatory steps you should take before treating rising damp yourself:

 Step 2: drilling the holes

-After the preparation, it's time for the real work: drilling the holes in the wall.
+After the preparation, it is time for the real work: drilling the holes in the wall.
 Holes should be drilled along the full length of the floor.
-The holes should be spaced 10 centimeters apart each time, and they should come just above the floor pass.
+The holes should be spaced 10 centimetres apart each time, and they should come just above the floor line.
 It is recommended that you mark off the holes first.

 After determining the locations of the drill holes, measure the thickness of the wall to be treated.
-The drilling depth should be about 90% of the wall thickness, often this amounts to 2 inches less than the thickness of the wall.
-To actually drill the holes, it is recommended to use a long 12-milimeter stone drill bit.
-After drilling, the holes should be carefully cleaned with a vacuum cleaner to remove drill cuttings.
+The drilling depth should be about 90% of the wall thickness, often this amounts to 2 centimetres less than the thickness of the wall.
+To actually drill the holes, it is recommended to use a long 12-millimetre stone drill bit.
+After drilling, the holes should be carefully cleaned with a hoover to remove drill cuttings.

 Step 3: injecting the wall